 Here are some simple Chinese stories that introduce some useful sentence structures and patterns as well as some of the most frequently used characters in the Chinese language.
 Read through them slowly and don’t worry if you struggle, in a few months time you will look back and see how much you have improved!

-If you want a useful book to help you start understanding simple Chinese grammar then I recommend buying “Basic Patterns of Chinese Grammar” (This link will take you to Amazon where you can purchase it).
-It is a great resource for beginner/intermediate learners.
-This book helped me a lot when I first started.
+If you want a useful book to help you grasp Chinese grammar then I recommend buying “Basic Patterns of Chinese Grammar” (This link will take you to Amazon where you can purchase it).
+It is a great resource for beginner/intermediate learners and explains tricky concepts very clearly using different examples.

 Want to recommend some Chinese reading?